Explore the University of Illinois Campus in Champaign-Urbana

 8) Walk around the athletics complex.
 Have you driven on St. Mary’s Road lately?
 If not, you might be interested to wander past the remarkable new soccer/track and field complex.
 The area is receiving a transformation, with current construction projects at the Ubben Basketball Complex, Eichelberger Field softball complex and Illinois Field baseball complex.

 9) Go to Krannert Art Museum.
 The museum remains open in the summer, and is a favorite place to hide away for a few hours — and it’s nice and cool, too.
 Admission is free, donations accepted.

 12) Go shopping.
 We love going to the Illini Union Bookstore for its great selection of Illini gear and quirky gifts (and let’s face it, my kids think they have the same taste as college kids).
-We also enjoy boutiques such as Apricot Lane (Champaign) and Fira (Urbana), more for the grownups.
+We also enjoy boutiques such as Fira (Urbana), more for the grownups.
+And, for some folks …

 What did we miss?
 Tell us in our Facebook Group.

 Our picks for #Chambana Family Fun in your inbox each week.
 Bonus: It’s FREE!
 Click here to sign up for our FREE Weekend Planner Newsletter.